Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 - *N/A*

 **Improvemnts**
-- Damage up to level 14 now increases by 1, and from level 15 damage increases by 2 as the level rises
+- Damage at levels 2-14 now increases by 1 for each level, and at levels 15-19 increases by 2 for each level, but when you reach level 20, damage only increases by 1

 **API changes**
 - *N/A*